Kaitaki

-MV Kaitaki is a roll-on/roll-off ferry built in 1995.
+Kaitaki is a roll-on/roll-off ferry built in 1995.
 It previously operated under the names, Isle of Innisfree, then Pride of Cherbourg, Stena Challenger and Challenger.
-As of 2008, MV Kaitaki was the largest ferry operating the Interislander service between the North and South Islands of New Zealand having taken her latest name in 2007.
+As of 2008, Kaitaki was the largest ferry operating the Interislander service between the North and South Islands of New Zealand having taken her latest name in 2007.
 KiwiRail, the operator of the Interislander service, bought the Kaitaki in 2017.